Overrated, Certainly Not

 3. One of those computers has failed, it is my primary computer for work

-4. I spent the better part of 4 hours on the phone this morning with people who would not resolve the problem, who hung up on me, who were not authorized the problem or who did not speak the language well enough to understand the problem
+4. I spent the better part of 4 hours on the phone this morning with people who would not resolve the problem, who hung up on me, who were not authorized to fix the problem or who did not speak the language well enough to understand the problem

 5. I have waited more than 6 hours for someone to call me back, meanwhile my computer still does not work